Hockley, Nottingham

 Hockley is an area near the city centre of Nottingham, England.
 It lies adjacent to the Lace Market area and contains multiple well-preserved Victorian buildings.
 There has been a mercantile presence in the area since at least the 13th century.
 With many bars, restaurants and clothes shops, it is a vibrant and modern area of the city.
 It has been described as "the Soho of Nottingham."
+The areas covers the streets of Broad, Carlton, Heathcote and Goose Gate.

 History

 From around 1285, the area was called "Walker Gate" after the practice of "walking" or stamping upon cloth to make it softer after weaving.

 Until the 20th century, Nottingham's fortunes were tied to the "rag trade" (cloth industry).
 From 1343 to 1345 the price of wool in Nottingham Market was taken as the standard for the whole of England.

 Hockley has not always been an affluent area: Sir Jesse Boot, son of the founder of Boots the Chemist and the architect of the company's modern business empire, was born in poverty in the area in 1850.